As captain of Australia's cricket team, Michael Clarke revealed a fighting spirit and level of skill to match his greatest predecessors.

 The joke goes that the most important job in Australia is not the prime minister’s but captain of the Australian cricket team.
 The title is held by men who, from the moment they could swing a bat, chased the honour of wearing the baggy green cap, and the country holds them aloft as beacons of leadership

 Michael Clarke, Australia’s 43rd test captain, was all that.
 He even scored a century on his test cricket debut in 2004.
 It doesn’t get much better than that for a rookie.

 However, he also sported fashionable haircuts, earrings and tattoos.
 He drove flashy cars and dated models.
 He wasn’t what the Australian media and cricket community were used to.

 They said he didn’t fit the mould and, what’s more, they didn’t like it.
 Clarke was the youngest member of the Australian team when he was first capped at age 21, and his teammates christened him Pup.
 Within a year, he fell victim to that youth, like some extraordinary young talents do, and he was dropped from the team.

-In an interview with CPA Australia chief executive Alex Malley for the TV program In Conversation with Alex Malley and INTHEBLACK, Clarke tells of his journey from embarrassment to making peace with who he is and batting on to prove his critics wrong.
+In an interview with the former CPA Australia chief executive Alex Malley for the INTHEBLACK magazine, Clarke tells of his journey from embarrassment to making peace with who he is and batting on to prove his critics wrong.
 He talks about how crucial his family was – particularly his father – to helping him assess the problems and bounce back.

 He went on to be vice-captain for Ricky Ponting and was test captain for four years.
 He retired after a crushingly disappointing Ashes series defeat in 2015.
 At the time he was the fourth-highest test run scorer in Australian history, but his form had slumped in the 12 months prior.
 He was wrestling with nagging back and hamstring injuries, and was battling with Cricket Australia over its restructuring of the way the team was run, which in his view hampered his ability to be a true captain.